John-Frye/evaluating_teen_pregnancy_policy_in_baltimore/README.md

 2. Baltimore Neighborhood Indicators Alliance [Vital Signs Open Data Portal](https://vital-signs-bniajfi.hub.arcgis.com): Community-based data points that give a snapshot of overall health and economic growth of a neighborhood.

 Defining Data Parameters: Each variable was categorized by census tract and neighborhood name.
-1. Teen Pregnancy Rate: percentage of pregnant women ages 13-19
+1. Teen Pregnancy Rate: rate of female teens aged 15-19 that gave birth per 1,000 females aged 15-19.
-2. Access to Prenatal Care: percentage of women who had access to prenatal care in the first trimester of pregnancy
+2. Access to Prenatal Care: percentage of women who had access to prenatal care in the first trimester of pregnancy.
 3. Middle School Attendance: percentage of middle school students
 4. Children Living in Poverty: percentage of persons under age of 18 living in households where total income fell below the poverty threshold out of all children in households in the specific neighborhood.
-5. Juvenile Arrest Rate: number of persons aged 10 to 17 arrested per 1,000 juveniles
+5. Juvenile Arrest Rate: number of persons aged 10 to 17 arrested per 1,000 juveniles.
-6. Domestic Violence Rate: rate of calls to emergency 911 for domestic violence per 1,000 residents
+6. Domestic Violence Rate: rate of calls to emergency 911 for domestic violence per 1,000 residents.

 ### Data Analysis
 #### Relationship Between Teenage Pregnancy and Sociocultural Risk Factors